sebastiantf/nfgho/README.md

 NFGho will use Chainlink's [NFT Floor Price Feeds](https://docs.chain.link/data-feeds/nft-floor-price) to determine the value of the NFTs being used as collateral.

+### Potential Challenges

+- Liquidation of NFTs might require liquidating the entire position, by burning the total amount of debt and liquidator will receive the entire NFT.
+This is because NFTs are indivisible.
+We could look into fractionalizing NFTs to solve this problem.
+NFTfi, NFTX, Fractional, etc. can be explored

 ## Usage

 ### Build